 Defining Goals When Living With A Mental Illness

-Is not hugely different then defining goals when you do not live with a mental illness.
-It can just be more difficult–sometimes–but also more rewarding.
+Is not hugely different than defining goals when you do not live with a mental illness.
+It can just be more difficult--sometimes--but also more rewarding.

 Let's use the example of a new job: If we struggle with depression, as many of us do, working consistently can be really tough.
 I am lucky in that I write for a living but I have had many jobs, full-time, and worked through mood changes during the years.
 You probably have too.

 We need to have goals, all of us, in order to appreciate life.
 Sometimes, a goal can be as simple as leaving the house.
 Smiling.
 Eating.
 And that's okay.
 That is perfectly fine.
 It's progress.

 Sometimes, it's larger things: finding a new home, allowing someone new into your life, and taking care of yourself.